-Purna Gurung has lived in London for nineteen years and since 2007, he has been successfully running his gardening business- Lalupate Gardening.
+Purna Gurung has lived in London since 2000 and from 2007, he has been successfully running his gardening business- Lalupate Gardening.
 He completed RHS level 2 in Horticulture at Lambeth College.
 As a young man he spent time as an intern at the farm in Nepal and in 1996 at an organic farm in Hvisten, Norway which was a hugely inspirational experience.
 He moved on to work for an NGO creating community gardens to improve the diet of rural villagers and was invited by the project’s sponsors, Kandoori Farm and Botanical Gardens, to study at their base in Hong Kong.

 He belives that nature (and human spirit) has no boundries and what is saved and nourished in one part of the world will one day benefit the whole Mother Earth.